Sarahan

-Sarahan is a small town in Himachal Pradesh of India.
+Sarahan is a small town in Himachal Pradesh, India.
 It is the site of the Bhimakali Temple, originally known as Bhimadevi Temple (Bhīmā Kālī), dedicated to the mother goddess Bhimakali, presiding deity of the rulers of the former Bushahr State.
-The temple is situated about 170 kilometres from Shimla and is one of 51 Shakti Peethas.
-The town is known as the "gateway of Kinnaur" it being near the old Indo-Tibetan Road.
+The temple is situated about 170 kilometres from Shimla and is one of the 51 Shakta pithas.
 Seven kilometers below (17 km by road) Sarahan is the river Satluj.
-Sarahan is identified with the Shonitpur mentioned in Puranas.

-Sarahan Bushahr has been the summer capital of Bushahr kingdom, with Rampur Bushahr considered the winter capital.
-The former Chief Minister of Himachal Pradesh Shree Virbhadra Singh is a member of royal family (Son of erstwhile king Padam Singh) and is popularly known as "Raja Sahab" at Sarahann.
-He has been member of the Assembly/Parliament since 1962 and has held the post of Chief Minister six times.
-His wife Rani Pratibha Devi is also a member of Assembly.
+Sarahan Bushahr was the summer capital of Bushahr kingdom, with Rampur Bushahr considered the winter capital.

 Landmarks

 Temples

 The Bhimakali Temple houses the "Kuldevi" (the presiding deity of the dynasty) of Bushahr Kingdom.
 The Bhimakali Temple contains both Hindu and Vajrayāna Buddhist statues and decorations which reflect the trade through here between India and Tibetan regions through ancient Indo-Tibetan Road.
 The traces of old Indo-Tibetan road still passes through Shalabag near Sarahan.
 Traditional wooden temple architecture is built in Kath-Kuni style.
 Some stone images may date to Kushan era (c.
 1st to 3rd centuries CE).

 There are two adjacent temple buildings.
 One is old and resurrected, and the other is relatively new.
 The temple is built in an Kath-Kuni style of architecture.
 Alternate rows of grooved and interlocked stones and wood provide strength to the walls.
 Thick walls with lower roofs found in typical mountainous region buildings provide warmth during winters.
 Bushahr kings are believed to be dynastic priests of the temple, and used to reside in temple premises before moving to palace 100 meters from the temple.